What went down (for non-Block watchers)

 Off the bat, Jimmy and Tam take on a fundamental lesson from LEGO Masters.
 Always listen to Brickman.
 Brickman suggests their dream is a little too big and they might want to rethink scale.
 So naturally, the notorious winners of challenges take on this advice and reduce their barn size.

-Inside, the barn has all kinds of beautiful features which are revealed when the technic components in their roof slide back and a mezzanine floor filled with beautiful stories appears.
+Inside, the barn has all kinds of beautiful features which are revealed when the technic components in their roof slide back.
+A mezzanine floor filled with beautiful stories appears.

 The tractor, garden and greenery really lift the landscape around the barn and tell a wholesome tale of their dream home.
 Also Tam, NPU with mudguards for animal legs.
 They’re adorable and scary all at once!